SpiralBL0CK/cubedos/README.md

 With generous support from AdaCore, we are able to use the GNAT Pro tool set (currently version 24.1) for our development.
-Some experimentation with using Alire and the community tool chain has been done, but that build environment is not officially supported by us at this time.
+Some experimentation with using Alire and the community tool chain has been done, but that build environment is not officially supported at this time.

 In addition to GNATstudio for the SPARK/Ada components of the project, we also support using Visual Studio Code.
 The advantage of VSCode is that it supports development of the entire project from a single environment: Ada, Scala, Python, and LaTeX.
 We describe how to set up VSCode in more detail below.
+JetBrains IDEs (IntelliJ and PyCharm) can also be used for the Scala and Python portions of the project.

-The README files in the `mercury` and `scriptbuilder` folders give more information about those subprojects, including what tools we use with them and how to configure those tools.
+The README files in the `mercury` and `scriptbuilder` folders give more information about those subprojects.

 Build & Test Instructions